arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 <a name="Exercise2"></a>
 ### Exercise 2: Configuring Endpoint Monitoring ###

-In this exercise, you will configure endpoint monitoring for your Windows Azure Web Site.
+In this exercise, you will configure endpoint monitoring for your Microsoft Azure Web Site.
 Endpoint monitoring configures web tests from geo-distributed locations that test response time and uptime of web URLs.
 The test performs an HTTP get operation on the web URL to determine the response time and uptime from each location.
 Each configured location runs a test every five minutes.

 > **Note:** Before switching a web site from the free web site mode to the standard web site mode, you must first remove spending caps in place for your Web Site subscription.
 For more information on shared and standard mode pricing, see [Pricing Details](https://www.windowsazure.com/en-us/pricing/details/).